 Even when your home is a safe haven and a place you enjoy unwinding, sometimes spending time at home can make you unhappy with it.
 People are creatures of habit – but at the same time, habits can grow to be boring.
-Same goes with the environment.
-Spending every day at the exact same place, no matter the weather and your mood, can really make you want a change – but of course, no one can just change their furniture and wall colours whenever they please!
+The same goes with the environment.
+Spending every day at the exact same place, no matter the weather and your mood, can really make you want a change – but of course, no one can just change their furniture and wall colors whenever they please!
 (Maybe the Kardashians can, but we’re being real here – unless you’re Kendall, in which case we apologize and welcome to the website.)
 So here are some ways to liven up your space without spending a fortune.

 Clean Your Windows

 Sometimes this simple (and boring, we know!) task can make a lot of difference in how much light gets into the room.
-Because you see your windows every day, it’s easy to just fail to notice the dirt, dust and splatters.
+Because you see your windows every day, it’s easy to just fail to notice the dirt, dust, and splatters.
 You’ll notice the difference when you clean them!
 And that’s a lot easier and cheaper than installing more windows.

-This is an oldie, but a goodie: mirrors are responsible for the extra light, because obviously, you have a finite number of windows.
+This is an oldie, but a goodie: mirrors are responsible for the extra light because obviously, you have a finite number of windows.
 By hanging or placing mirrors opposite the windows, you’ll double the amount of sunlight in the room, and a lighter room means a brighter room as well!

 Rearrange Your Furniture

 One of the easiest ways to change a lot without any structural changes (and those affecting your wallet!) is to play around with the setup of the furniture in the living room, work studio or nursery.
 Can you remove a chair?
 Move the sofa to the other side of the room?
 Add a funky side table that spent years in the attic?